 The Dunwoody Village Overlay allows a maximum of 3 parking spaces per 1,000 square feet of floor area for all non-residential uses on all properties in the Overlay area.
-This equates to a maximum of 17 off-street parking spaces for the proposed 5,800 square foot building.
-The applicant requests a SLUP to install 27 parking spaces, and has stated 17 spaces is insufficient for the type of fast-casual restaurant tenants the applicant has approached.
+This equates to a maximum of 17 off-street parking spaces for a 5,800 square foot building, and 13 parking spaces for a 4,470 square foot building.
+The applicant requests a SLUP to install a maximum of 35 parking spaces, and has stated the current allowable ratio of 3 parking spaces per 1,000 square feet of floor area is insufficient for the type of retail or fast-casual restaurant tenants the applicant has approached.
 The applicant has suggested that the building might be occupied by a restaurant, or retail use, or divided into two tenant spaces and occupied by both uses.

-The underlying zoning regulations require a minimum of 6.67 spaces per 1,000 square feet of floor area for a restaurant use, and 4 spaces per 1,000 square feet of floor area for a retail use.
+The underlying zoning regulations (city-wide) require a minimum of 6.67 spaces per 1,000 square feet of floor area for a restaurant use, and 4 spaces per 1,000 square feet of floor area for a retail use.
 If all 5,800 square feet of the building was occupied by a restaurant, then 39 spaces would be the minimum amount of parking spaces required.
+The applicant's request for 35 parking spaces is slightly less than the normal minimum.
 If the entire building was retail use, then 23 spaces would be the minimum amount required, and if it was a mix of retail and restaurant, then the minimum amount of spaces required by the underlying zoning ordinance would be somewhere in between the two numbers.
 There are currently no striped parking spaces on the site as it exists today.

-B.) Building with a non-90 degree corner
+b) Building with a non-90 degree corner